About the Union of Journalists in Finland

 - Crucial areas of the union’s work include safeguarding professional ethical standards and copyrights.
 The union actively influences the development of communications policy and champions the principles and exercise of freedom of expression.

 The UJF is an equality union.
 The number of women members surpassed that of men as long ago as 1998.
-By 2017, 57 percent of union members were women.
+Nearly 60 percent of union members were women.
 Women also account for over 70 percent of student members.